sanaro99/fantasy-cricket/README.md

      SUPABASE_SERVICE_ROLE_KEY=your-supabase-service-role-key
      # (Other required variables, e.g. SPORTMONKS_API_TOKEN, etc)
      ```
    - **Important:** The Service Role Key is never exposed to the client/browser.
-All database connections are handled server-side only via Next.js API routes.
+All database connections that require elevated privileges are handled server-side only via Next.js API routes.
+   - **User Profile Fetching:** As of the latest update, user profile data (such as first and last name) is fetched directly from Supabase using the client SDK on the frontend.
+There is no longer any need for a `/api/profile` endpoint for user session/profile logic.
+Ensure that your `users` table in Supabase contains `first_name` and `last_name` fields for each user.
 4. **Run the development server:**
    ```bash
    npm run dev